 Eid-ul-Adha is all about sacrifice, so this might be a good way to set the tone for the year ahead.

 If decorations are on your list of Eid celebration “rituals”, take them on a twist and try creating unique decorations Do-It-Yourself (DIY) style.

 The house doesn’t necessarily have to look like a palace for an Eid function; it would be cozier if it represented what matters more: family unity and cohesiveness between its members.

 Plan and Shop Intelligently

 Firstly, plan out the meal and shop with a list.
-This would curtail any over-spending.
-Of course, it would be wise to avoid the tidbit section as this tends to run up the bill.
+This would curtail any overspending.
+Of course, it would be wise to avoid the tidbit section, as this tends to run up the bill.

-Instead, plan get-togethers with the immediate family – to either convene at one house, so everyone can meet at one place without the need of making too many trips to see each other.
+Instead, plan get-togethers with the immediate family.
+Convene at one house so everyone can meet at one place without the need to make too many trips to see each other.